kcaisley/kcaisley/tools.md

 * I am generating for proprietary TSMC 65nm and 28nm PDKs, with a shared NDA between approximately 20 institutions.

+* I am not trying to build a general purpose compilers for pixel signal processing chains, this depends too much on the particle to be detected, and there isn't that much demand for them.
+But I am trying to build parameterizable compilers for sub-blocks, so that the design space can be more easily explored by humans designers.
+I want to better understand the limits of the technology.

 * reproducibility: keeping the math and design equations, plotting output, and reporting in line with the actual design creation.
 * process portability: design simultaneously for multiple processes
 * reduced manual layout work
 * Top level modeling, in a language HEP knows.